 Nanyang Technological University’s academic year commences in August and ends in July of the following year.
 ADM has one intake per academic year in August.
 The application deadlines are as shown below:

-Application Period: 1 September to 1 March
+Application Period: 1 September to 31 March 2019 (Application deadline extended!)

 Countdown to Application Deadline

 How to Apply